byui-cse/cse450-course/source/module-02/index.md

 After a heated shareholders meeting, the board of directors has tasked the CEO with making sure Red Mic LLC isn’t left behind.

+!!!note "Stakeholder Focus Areas"
 	The shareholders are particularly interested in the following areas:

 	1. Making sure Red Mic LLC has a diverse workforce.
 	2. Ensuring that employees with similar positions and experience are receiving equitable pay, regardless of race, gender, or marital status.
 	3. Striving to reduce employee turnover by actively measuring employee satisfaction and engagement, as well as engaging employees in special projects.
 	4. Analyzing what work-life balance issues might exist in the workforce that could be negatively impacting employee performance and longevity.

 ## Reading